GNU Development Resources

 Savannah and version control

-If you are developing an official GNU package, we strongly encourage you to create and manage a public source repository on Savannah, the GNU software repository.
-First create yourself an account and then register your GNU package.
-After it is created, you will be able to choose a version control system and manage the list of people who have write access to it by yourself, among other features.
+If you are developing an official GNU package, we strongly recommend using a public source control repository on Savannah, the GNU hosting server.
+To do this, first create yourself an account and then register your GNU package.
+After it is created, you will be able to choose a version control system, create web pages for your package, manage permissions for contributors to the pages, and many other features.

 We operate mailing lists for GNU software packages as needed, including both hand-managed lists and automatically managed lists.

-When a GNU package is registered on Savannah, a web interface allows developers to create and manage mailing lists dedicated to this package.
+When a GNU package is registered on Savannah, a web interface allows developers to create and manage mailing lists dedicated to their package.

-Each GNU software package ought to have at least a bug-reporting list with the canonical name bug-name@gnu.org, plus whatever other aliases may be useful.
+Each GNU package name ought to have at least a bug-reporting list with the canonical name bug-pkgname@gnu.org, plus any aliases that may be useful.
 Using Savannah, you can create lists for your package with names like this.
 Some packages share the list bug-gnu-utils@gnu.org but we now encourage packages to set up their own individual lists.

-Packages can have other lists for announcements, for asking for help, for posting related source code, for discussion among users, or whatever the package maintainer thinks is useful.
+Packages can have other lists for announcements, asking for help, posting source code, for discussion among users, or whatever the package maintainer finds to be useful.

-Mailing list archives for automatically-managed lists are available at http://lists.gnu.org, as well as through the list manager.
+Mailing list archives for automatically-managed lists are available at lists.gnu.org (mbox archives can be downloaded by HTTPS), as well as through the list manager.
 Archives for hand-maintained lists are generally kept in /com/archive on the GNU machines.

 When a mailing list becomes large enough to justify it, we can set up a gnu.* newsgroup with a two-way link to the mailing list.